 “Broadly speaking, he and I shared an attitude towards South Africa and our continued presence there.
 Our attitude was that, to put it briefly, our presence here was legal but illegitimate.
 We had an abstract right to be there, a birthright, but the basis of that right was fraudulent.
 Our presence was grounded in crime, namely colonial conquest, perpetuated by apartheid.
 Whatever the opposite is of native or rooted, that was what we felt ourselves to be.
 We thought of ourselves as sojourners, temporary residents, and to that extent without a home, without a homeland.”

 There are disconcerting assertions in these statements that we must face.
 You can all see that I am white and male.
 I grew up on a farm in the Eastern Cape where my forbears settled in the mid-nineteenth century, after moving from the Cape where they arrived almost a century earlier, in 1771.
 I still have roots in the land there and within my extended family the obligations that flow from that history still cause concern and anxiety.
 We are not exceptional in that regard.
 I do not think it is an exaggeration that the question of property, past privilege and restoration is something that is present to all South Africans.
-And I think that it is also true that there is divide on racial lines between those who view the issue with apprehension and perhaps even fear, and those who view it with expectation, hope and a sense of entitlement that things must change in their favour.
+And I think that it is also true that there is a divide on racial lines between those who view the issue with apprehension and perhaps even fear, and those who view it with expectation, hope and a sense of entitlement that things must change in their favour.

 The question of what to do about existing and prospective property rights is thus probably the most contested issue arising from the historical compromise that resulted in our Constitution.
 The question which we must answer is whether it is possible to forge a coherent common vision under the Constitution about what purpose or value the holding of property may have for all our people.
 That is the topic I address tonight.
 I will ask questions, make some suggestions, but I do not pretend to have the answers.
 If you go away to think about these issues more seriously after the talk, my purpose would have been accomplished.